spencertipping/bipolar/neurotransmitters.md

 ## Lithium: trace mineral for neurotransmitter regulation
 I have an ax to grind here: I really think lithium is an essential trace mineral, and I think people take humongous amounts for psychiatric disorders and suffer through major side effects when smaller amounts would get a lot of the benefit.
-I'm not alone in suspecting these things; a number of studies have come out in support of this view.
+I'm not alone in suspecting these things; a number of studies have come out in support of this view ([like this one](https://pubmed.ncbi.nlm.nih.gov/30605431/)).

 Lithium has a far worse reputation than I think it deserves, especially in small quantities.
 I take 40mg/day to think more clearly and have no side effects (although there were some short-term ones when I started; see below).
 I suspect most people would benefit from 5mg/day, which is on the high side of what you might encounter in groundwater.